 Pupils are strongly discouraged from choosing combinations of three or more of these subjects; in any case, those who wish to take up any of these should read the course details carefully and should also consult the relevant Head(s) of Department.

 Talent

-Pupils should choose subjects where they have a clear affinity and play to their individual strengths.
+Pupils should choose subjects which suit their skill set and play to their individual strengths.

 Careers & Higher Education